-This report was developed by a multidisciplinary team from Health Quality Ontario.
+This report was developed by a multidisciplinary team from Health Quality Ontario, which is now the Quality business unit at Ontario Health.
 The clinical epidemiologist was Shayan Sehatzadeh, the health economist was Sean Tiggelaar, the patient and public partnership analyst was Ammara Shafique, and the medical librarian was Corinne Holubowich.

 The medical editors were Amy Zierler and Jeanne McKane.
-Others involved in the development and production of this report were Merissa Mohamed, Claude Soulodre, Kara Cowan, Kathryn Schwarz, Kellee Kaulback, Sarah McDowell, Vivian Ng, Andrée Mitchell, Amy Lang, Nancy Sikich, and Irfan Dhalla.
+Others involved in the development and production of this report were Merissa Mohamed, Claude Soulodre, Kara Cowan, Kathryn Schwarz, Sarah McDowell, Vivian Ng, Andrée Mitchell, Amy Lang, Nancy Sikich, and Irfan Dhalla.

-We are grateful to the following experts for lending their expertise to the development of this report: Alison Davis (The Ottawa Hospital Rehabilitation Centre), Nancy Dudek (The Ottawa Hospital Rehabilitation Centre), Wade Gofton (The Ottawa Hospital), Richard Jenkinson (Sunnybrook Health Sciences Centre), Simon Kelley (The Hospital for Sick Children), Amanda Mayo (St. John's Rehab and Sunnybrook Health Sciences Centre), Dan Mead (Orthotics Prosthetics Canada), John Murnaghan (Sunnybrook Health Sciences Centre), James Waddell (St. Michael's Hospital), and William Wai Lun Wong (University of Waterloo).
+We would like to thank the following individuals for lending their expertise to the development of this report:

+- Alison Davis, The Ottawa Hospital Rehabilitation Centre - Nancy Dudek, The Ottawa Hospital Rehabilitation Centre - Wade Gofton, The Ottawa Hospital - Richard Jenkinson, Sunnybrook Health Sciences Centre - Simon Kelley, The Hospital for Sick Children - Amanda Mayo, St. John's Rehab and Sunnybrook Health Sciences Centre - Dan Mead, Orthotics Prosthetics Canada - John Murnaghan, Sunnybrook Health Sciences Centre - James Waddell, St. Michael's Hospital - William Wai Lun Wong, University of Waterloo